XDTerminated/XDTerminated/README.md

 ### What am I currently working on
-#### I am currently working on a Chess AI that you can play against using the LibGDX framework in java.
-I am also studying for competitive programming competitions like USACO.
-I am also learning some web development using HTML, CSS and Javascript.
+#### I am currently working on an AI that tries to predict a chess game's elo by using the PGN of the game.
+I am doing this using python.

 ---
 ### Stats